rinkashimikito/ui_improvement_proposal/README.md

   * if we don't want to remove jQuery we could at least write an adapter for this library so in the future, if situation changes, we could just swap the library and update the adapter leaving the code untouched
 * if we can't live without jQuery we could at least replace it with micro library (e.g. https://github.com/kylebarrow/chibi)
 * _if we use webpack/babel or remove jQuery then we will have to refactor all JS modules so it's managed by it; this could be done in one go but it doesn't have to be_
-#### Review tests
-In order to refactor JS code we will have to have full tests coverage therefore the existing tests should be reviewed.
+* _In order to refactor JS code we will have to have full tests coverage therefore the existing tests should be reviewed_
 ### View rendering
 This needs to be consulted with a backend developer.

 In order to decrease code duplication and making the website composable (builded from separate components) and easier to maintain/extend we could create composable components from existing code so we can share them across the website(s).
 We could do it by:
 * using partials
   * binded with Model
+  * reusable, somewhat shareable
   * _probably not possible to share across gov.uk websites_
-* using view components
+* **using view components**
   * using properties passed to component instead of a Model
-  * _probably not an option for us (speak with backend dev)_

-If there is no way we could refactor views so they are composable (shareable) then probably the way to go would be going with the new front end framework (this should be discussed with backend dev)
+  * reusable modules which should be configurable via props
+  * write once, use anywhere
+  * shareable across gov.uk websites

+This is relatively expensive in the initial phase but should make code more maintainable in longer run.

 ## Front end framework
 This needs to be consulted with a backend developer.
 It will probably require backend updates along the frontend ones as each option requires different bakcend modules.